CodeLoversAt/seo-proxy/README.md

     git clone https://github.com/CodeLoversAt/seo-proxy.git
     cd seo-proxy
     ```

-2. Create a new `config.json` from the template `config.dist.json` and update the file to match your setup.
+2. Install dependencies

     ```shell
+    npm install
+    ```

+3. Create a new `config.json` from the template `config.dist.json` and update the file to match your setup.

+    ```shell
     cp config.dist.json config.json
     ```

-3. Start the proxy
+4. Start the proxy

    ```shell
    node index.js
    > Proxy started on http://127.0.0.1:8888
    ```

-4. Setup your webserver to forward all http requests to your proxy instance.
+5. Setup your webserver to forward all http requests to your proxy instance.
 Here's a sample nginx server configuration:

     ```shell
     upstream proxy {